Practical solutions to the relative pose of three calibrated cameras

 \section{Estimating the relative pose of three cameras}

-Let $N$ cameras observe a set of 3D points $\mathcal{P}$ and for each point $\V{P} \in \mathcal{P}$, let $C_{\V{P}}>1$ be the number of cameras that observe it.
-A necessary condition for a relative pose problem of $N$ calibrated cameras to be minimal is~\cite{Fabbri_CVPR2020}

-A configuration of points in $N=3$ views that satisfies the constraint~\eqref{minimal_con} of a minimal problem is three points visible in all three cameras and two additional points visible in two of the three cameras.
-We will call this configuration $(5_3,5_3,3_3)$, where the lower index on the position $i$ indicates how many from the image points sampled in the camera $i$ are visible in all three cameras.

-The configuration of four points visible in all three cameras, \ie, the configuration $(4_4,4_4,4_4)$, generates an over-constrained problem.
-In this case, we have one more constraint than DoF, \ie, in Eq.~\eqref{minimal_con}, we have $12 > 11$.
+In this section, we describe different solutions for estimating the relative pose of three calibrated cameras.
+We start with a baseline solution for the minimal configuration of three points visible in all three cameras and two additional points visible in two of the three cameras (the (5,5,3) configuration).
+Next, we present our novel solutions for the configuration of four points visible in all three cameras (the (4,4,4) configuration).
+This configuration generates an over-constrained problem.
+In this case, we have one more constraint than DoF.
 A minimal solution would need to drop one constraint, \eg, by considering only a line passing through one of the points in the third view~\cite{Hruby_cvpr2022} or by considering a ``half" point correspondence.
-Since, in practice, we always have full correspondences and sampling one less point in one view leads to an under-constrained problem, the configuration $(4_4,4_4,4_4)$, is usually considered ``minimal".
+Since, in practice, we always have full correspondences and sampling one less point in one view leads to an under-constrained problem, the (4,4,4) configuration, is usually considered ``minimal".

-For cameras with unknown common focal lengths, we have one more DoF.
-This means that, for $N=3$, the right-hand side of equation~\eqref{minimal_con} equals to 12, resulting in $(6_3,6_3,3_3)$ and $(4_4,4_4,4_4)$ being minimal configurations.